Textualize/textual/README.md

 SimpleApp.run(log="textual.log")
 ```

 This app contains a single event handler `on_mount`.
-The mount event is sent when the app or widget is ready to start processing events.
-We can use it for initializing things.
+The mount event is sent when the app or widget is ready to start processing events, and is typically used for initialization.
 In this case we are going to call `self.view.dock` to add widgets to the interface.
-More about the `view` object later.

 Here's the first line in the mount handler: